 For the Topping:

-● Sugar – White granulated sugar adds sweetness to the irresistible topping in this recipe.
+- Sugar: White granulated sugar adds sweetness to the topping.

-● Sharp Cheddar or Mixed Mexican Cheese – Sharp white cheddar has the perfect bite and color for this recipe, but if you prefer, you can swap it with another sharp cheese, like blended Mexican cheese.
-Grab a block and grate it fresh or use a bag of pre-shredded cheese; both work wonderfully in this ensaymada recipe!
+- Sharp Cheddar or Mixed Mexican Cheese: Sharp white cheddar provides the perfect flavor and color, but you can substitute it with another sharp cheese, like mixed Mexican cheese.
+Whether freshly grated or pre-packaged, shredded cheese works wonderfully for this recipe.

 Making Ensaymada is an easy process, and it is unnecessary to be intimidated by it.
 With the step-by-step video attached here and the clear-cut recipe below, there is no doubt that your first try will succeed.

-- Make a roux, and mix flour and water in a small saucepan.
-Turn on the heat in low fire and mix until pasty.
-Let cool and set aside until use.
+- Make a roux by mixing flour and water in a small saucepan over low heat until pasty.
+Let cool and set aside until needed.

 - Warm 1/2 cup milk and add the yeast.
 Set aside for 5- 10 minutes until bubbles form.

-Mix flour, sugar, and salt in a large bowl and make a well in the middle.
+- Mix flour, sugar, and salt in a large bowl and make a well in the middle.
 Add the proofed yeast and mix using a wooden spoon or spatula.
-You can use your hand, too; coat it with a small amount of oil.
+You can also coat it with a small amount of oil with your hand.

 -